HPLearning/HPLearning.github.io/_posts/2014-07-16-Michael-Mbaba.markdown

 ---
 layout: default
 modal-id: 2
-date: 2014-07-16
+fun: personal trainer
 img: WhoIsYou.png
 alt: image-alt
 project-date: April 2014
-client: Michael Mbaba
+name: Michael Mbaba
-category: Cofounder and CEO
+who: Cofounder and CEO
 description: This is where the bios will go

 ---